Diya Aur Baati Hum Actress Surbhi Tiwari Gets Hitched To Praveen Kumar Sinha

 Surbhi At Mehendi Ceremony

-At mehendi ceremony, Surbhi looked beautiful in black-pink attire.
-The mehendi was applied by bridal mehndi artist Kinjal.
+At mehendi ceremony, Surbhi looked beautiful in a black-pink attire.
+The mehendi was applied by bridal mehendi artist Kinjal.
 (Image Source: kinjalmehndiart Instagram)

 Surbhi Tiwari Wedding Picture

-Surbhi made a beautiful bride in a maroon-coloured heavy lehenga, while Praveen donned cream-red sherwani.
+Surbhi made a beautiful bride in a maroon-coloured heavy lehenga, while Praveen donned a cream-red sherwani.
 The couple looked adorable together.
 TV actor Sooraj Thapar and wife Deepti Dhyani graced the wedding ceremony.
 Apparently, the couple will host a reception in Delhi on March 5.
 (Image Source: Viral Bhayani)

 View this post on Instagram